thiagoa/rbtagger/README.md

 I strongly recommend reading up this guide for more details on how to best use this package.

+**TIP**: In the tag prompt, both `TAB` and `?` are set to trigger autocomplete or display the available tag completions.
+To insert a literal question mark in the completion prompt (which is a valid character for Ruby methods), type `C-q ?`.

 ## Generating tags

 To generate `TAGS`, make sure the current buffer belongs to a Ruby